Fx-Professional-Services/HorizonDocs/Horizon User Guide/06 Invoices/Managing Customer Payments.md

 4. **Select a Customer:**

     - Click **Party Display Name** to select a customer.
-    - In the customer picker, scroll down to find the customer's name or enter the name in the search field and click the **Search** button.
-(Insert magnifying icon here.)
+    - In the customer picker, scroll down to find the customer's name or enter the name in the search field and click the **Search** button 🔎.
 5. **Enter Payment Details:**

     - Enter the payment details, including the **amount** and **payment type** (choose from Check, Card, or ACH).